GRAINS-Soybeans rise on sweltering Brazilian heat, export demand

 CHICAGO, Nov 28 (Reuters) - Chicago soybean futures climbed more than 1% on Tuesday on concerns that scorching weather conditions in South America were taking a toll on crops, while the market also drew support from a fresh round of private sales by U.S. exporters.

-Chicago Board of Trade (CBOT) wheat was pressured by a lack of demand and export market activity while corn declined in early-session trading on burdensome supplies.
+Chicago Board of Trade (CBOT) wheat also rose more than 2%, recovering from contract lows on Monday while corn declined on burdensome supplies.

-CBOT January soybeans SF24 were up 19 cents at $13.48-3/4 a bushel by 11:06 a.m.
-CST (1706 GMT), supported by drought conditions in Brazil that are threatening crops as a recent bout of rains has not diminished ongoing concerns over the hot and arid weather in key growing areas.
+CBOT January soybeans SF24 jumped 16-3/4 cents to close at $13.46-1/2 per bushel.
+Soybeans were supported by drought conditions in Brazil that are threatening crops as a recent bout of rains has not diminished ongoing concerns over the hot and arid weather in key growing areas.

 "For soybeans, it may be oversold a little bit and weather-related (with) uncertainty in the northern areas of Brazil and Argentina," said Bill Lapp of Advanced Economic Solutions.